-The sensor trustworthiness analysis determines whether a sensor can be compromised by an attacker.
-This analysis takes the following inputs: sensor placement (internal or external to the vehicle, connections to networks and controllers), technical characteristics (technology, communication protocol, encryption, manufacturer, and component version) and an adversary model (formulated in terms of possible actions on components).
-Note that, unlike FMEA, it does not consider the probabilities of sensor malfunction due to random failures.
-Instead, it takes into account that the probability of an adversary attacking two similar sensors is interdependent.
+Sensor trustworthiness analysis determines whether a sensor can be compromised by an attacker.
+It could consider sensor placement and adversary model as inputs.
+Note that, unlike FMEA analysis, it does not consider the probabilities of sensors malfunctioning due to random failures.
+Instead, it could take into account the fact that the probability of an adversary attacking two similar sensors could be interdependent.